torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

 larger numbers are preferred at the time of reading.
 This can change at runtime based on platform conditions.
 This attribute is read-only.
 This file is only visible on platforms which support the preferred core feature.

+``amd_pstate_floor_freq``

+The floor frequency associated with each CPU.
+Userspace can write any value between ``cpuinfo_min_freq`` and ``scaling_max_freq`` into this file.
+When the system is under power or thermal constraints, the platform firmware will attempt to throttle the CPU frequency to the value specified in ``amd_pstate_floor_freq`` before throttling it further.
+This allows userspace to specify different floor frequencies to different CPUs.
+For optimal results, threads of the same core should have the same floor frequency value.
+This file is only visible on platforms that support the CPPC Performance Priority feature.

+``amd_pstate_floor_count``

+The number of distinct Floor Performance levels supported by the platform.
+For example, if this value is 2, then the number of unique values obtained from the command ``cat /sys/devices/system/cpu/cpufreq/policy*/amd_pstate_floor_freq |
+sort -n | uniq`` should be at most this number for the behavior described in ``amd_pstate_floor_freq`` to take effect.
+A zero value implies that the platform supports unlimited floor performance levels.
+This file is only visible on platforms that support the CPPC Performance Priority feature.

+**Note**: When ``amd_pstate_floor_count`` is non-zero, the frequency to which the CPU is throttled under power or thermal constraints is undefined when the number of unique values of ``amd_pstate_floor_freq`` across all CPUs in the system exceeds ``amd_pstate_floor_count``.

 ``energy_performance_available_preferences``